-Go ahead and raise your hand if you’ve ever had bloody, blistered, or swollen feet after a ruck march.
+Raise your hand if you’ve ever had bloody, blistered, or swollen feet after a ruck march.
 Well, the good news is, your feet will get used to the punishment of military life.
-But the bad news is that if you cannot find the right boots for ruck marching, you’ll be walking with blisters for the remainder of your contract.
-Ruck marching is one of the brutally necessary tasks soldiers, Marines, high-speed airmen, and sailors perform that is seen as a “great equalizer.”
-Why?
-It doesn’t matter how many pushups, sit-ups, and pull-ups you can do or how fast you can run around a 1-mile track, a 45-pound bag gets really heavy for everyone.
+But the bad news is that if you cannot find the right boots for ruck marching, you’ll be walking with blisters for the rest of your contract.
+Ruck marching is one of the brutally necessary tasks soldiers, Marines, high-speed airmen, and sailors perform.
+It doesn’t matter how many pushups, sit-ups, and pull-ups you can do or how fast you can run around a 1-mile track, a 45-pound bag gets heavy for everyone.

 Aside from proper uniform fit and ruck for a march, the only really important things are a decent pair of socks and an excellent pair of boots for ruck marching.
-First, are you going to be rucking for time or for completion?
-On road or off the trail?
+First, are you going to be rucking for time or completion?
+On or off the trail?
 Dirt or paved road?
 All of the above?
-These are questions you should be asking yourself as to what kind of footwear you’ll be fielding that day.
+These are questions you should ask yourself what kind of footwear you’ll be fielding that day.
 The list we’ll present today will cover two categories: 12-milers and objective-based boots.

 Here are our top ten boots for ruck marching, in no particular order: